What is Lent? Plus 12 Best Books For Lent Season

 Spending some time in Jude’s head was so cool!
 His protective instincts, getting a peek at what his heart might have been going through?

-The whole story- shifted slightly off focus (but closely related) from the main players, made this one of the best Biblical fiction stories of Jesus’ days on earth that I’ve ever read, and definitely worth adding to your books for lent!
+The whole story–shifted slightly off focus (but only slightly) from the main players–made this one of the best Biblical fiction retelling of Jesus’ days on earth that I’ve ever read, and definitely worth adding to your TBR list!

 I received a copy of this book from #NetGalley, and chose to review it here.
 All thoughts are my own.